parsiyte/parsiyte.github.io/_pages/about.md

 - **[23/08/22]** Our project titled "Efficient Community Detection in Biological Networks" has been accepted within the scope of the [European High Performance Computing Joint Undertaking (EuroHPC JU) Benchmark And Development Access Calls](https://prace-ri.eu/hpc-access/eurohpc-access/eurohpc-ju-benchmark-and-development-access-calls/).
 Our team will have access to GPU resources of [HPC Vega supercomputer](https://doc.vega.izum.si/).

-- **[25/07/22]** Işıl has been invited to the Technical Program Committee (TPC) of the Design, Automation and Test in Europe Conference ([DATE](https://www.date-conference.com/)) for topic E3 "Machine Learning Solutions for Embedded and Cyber-Physical Systems".
+- **[25/07/22]** Işıl has been invited to the Technical Program Committee (TPC) of the Design, Automation and Test in Europe Conference ([DATE 2023](https://www.date-conference.com/)) for topic E3 "Machine Learning Solutions for Embedded and Cyber-Physical Systems".

 - **[23/06/22]** Ercüment defended his MSc thesis successfully.